 I also would run into those people that would assume that I didn’t need to be included in anything because I was so quiet.
-I didn’t make many friends, but the ones I did make are amazing and I wouldn’t trade them or anything.
-I didn’t get invited to a lot of parties, but really?
-Who’s the winner here?
-No hang-overs for me!
+I didn’t make many friends, but the ones I did make are amazing, and I wouldn’t trade them for anything.
+I didn’t get invited to a lot of parties, but really, who’s the winner here?
 I got underestimated a lot, but it gave me opportunities to blow them away when it was my time to shine.
-I got called names and bullied and made to feel small, but I know I am more than that.

 Misunderstandings about introverts:

 - You’re a snob – Usually just too tired to interact or feel like it would be a waste of energy.

 - You’re depressed – Alone time isn’t a bad thing.